boldbi/bold-bi-docs/docs/multi-tenancy/site-administration/authentication/openid-settings.md

 # OpenID Connect support in User Management Server

-The User Management Server can be configured to support OpenID Connect for Single Sign-On (SSO), allowing users to log in directly to User Management Server after authenticating using OpenID Connect.
+The User Management Server can be configured to support OpenID Connect for Single Sign-On (SSO), allowing users to log in directly to the User Management Server after authenticating using OpenID Connect.

 ## Configure OpenID Connect provider

-1. An account with an OpenID provider.
+1. Create an account with an OpenID provider.

 2. Register the User Management Server in the OpenID Connect provider.

 ## Steps to configure OpenID in User Management Server

-1. Log in to the Bold ID with an admin credential.
+1. Log in to Bold ID with admin credentials.

 2. In the left side menu, click `Settings`, then `Authentication`, and finally `OpenID Connect`.

     ![Authentication settings](/static/assets/multi-tenancy/images/openid-auth-page.png)

-4. Provide the following details in the `OpenID Connect` settings page of User Management Server.
+3. Provide the necessary details in the `OpenID Connect` settings page of the User Management Server.

     <table>